fazlearefin/ubuntu-dev-machine-setup/README.md

 ---

-## What gets installed and cofigured?
+## What gets installed and configured?

-I am a DevSecOps Engineer and my daily job include working with AWS, docker, ansible, terraform, etc. So if you are in a similar profession the installed system will suit your needs.
+I am a DevSecOps Engineer, and my daily job involves working with AWS, Docker, Ansible, Terraform, and other tools.
+So if you are in a similar profession, the installed system will suit your needs.
 It is also easy to extend using Ansible roles.

 Summary of packages that get installed and configured based on roles: